 Remove anything in bulky packaging to more streamlined plastic bags so there’s no wasted space, which will translate to less efficient cooling.
 Try to chill everything that’s going into your cooler beforehand, so it won’t bring the temperature down, and try to pack the ingredients you’ll use last on the bottom, so you won’t have to dig around for the first day’s grub underneath icy layers of other stuff.
 Start with a bed of ice on the bottom, then add a layer of (well-wrapped and sealed) food, then another layer of ice, and so on.
 Pack every available open nook and canny with more ice so there are no empty spots.
 Then don’t open the cooler any longer than necessary to retrieve items as needed, and try to keep it sitting in the shade.

 Fresh Off the Grid has even more tips, including things as simple (and easy to forget) as bringing the cooler itself into a cool place at least a day before you pack it.
+See CNET’s picks for the best coolers of 2020 too.

 Choose Equipment Wisely